Kitware/kwcoco/README.rst

 originally developed for the "collected images in context" object detection challenge.
-We are backwards compatible with the original module, but we also have improved implementations in several places, including segmentations, keypoints, annotation tracks, multi-spectral images, and videos.
+We are backwards compatible with the original module, but we also have improved implementations in several places, including segmentations, keypoints, annotation tracks, multi-spectral images, and videos (which represents a generic sequence of images).

 A kwcoco file is a "manifest" that serves as a single reference that points to all images, categories, and annotations in a computer vision dataset.
 Thus,